WillYallop/wp-boiler-cli/README.md

 ## Getting Started

-Run `npx wp-boiler` in the root of your project.
+Run `npx wp-boiler-cli` in the root of your project.
 This will create a `public_html` directory which, by default, installs the latest version of WordPress.
 The themes, plugins, and uploads directories will be deleted.
 Subsequently, symlinks will be created with their targets located in the `./wordpress` directory.
 The `wp-config.php` file will also be generated, symlinked, and populated with sample content.

 Subsequent runs of `wp-boiler` will reinstall and initialise the symlinks.
 However, if the target files already exist, they will remain untouched.
 This allows you to upgrade the core WordPress installation without affecting your work.